jhaabh/kofu/README.md

 ```

 ### 3. Run the Executor
 Use the `LocalThreadedExecutor` to manage the execution of tasks with concurrency.
-You can configure the maximum concurrency level and stop conditions.
+You can configure the maximum concurrency level, stop conditions, and task retry behavior.

 ```python
 from messor.local_threaded_executor import LocalThreadedExecutor